Olivki/kommando/README.md

 With a structure like that of `Clikt` the larger chunks would be split up into separate classes and as such it would be easier to see the different functionalities.

 This rewrite is currently on an indefinite pause because it *heavily* relies on [context receivers](https://github.com/Kotlin/KEEP/blob/master/proposals/context-receivers.md) to create a nice API for the user.
-While context receivers no longer poison the binaries as of 1.70-Beta, the IDE will still start spewing *a lot* of errors when one attempts to use an external library built with context receivers, so until that is fixed, this is on hold.
+While context receivers no longer poison the binaries as of Kotlin 1.7.20-Beta, the IDE will still start spewing *a lot* of errors when one attempts to use an external library built with context receivers, so until that is fixed, this is on hold.